bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 instruction selector.

 [^7]: Note that this suggests an interesting testing strategy: we
-      could choose arbitrary (random) orders of lowering rules to apply, or even deliberately worst-case orders according to some heuristic.
+      can choose arbitrary (random) orders of lowering rules to apply, or even deliberately worst-case orders according to some heuristic.
 If we can differentially test programs compiled with such randomized lowerings against "normally" compiled programs